consensusnetworks/casimir/README.md

 ## Status

 Casimir is an early work-in-progress – check out [our website](https://casimir.co) for more information about what we're building.
-See ongoing tasks @ [📋 Casimir Project](https://github.com/orgs/consensusnetworks/projects/9/views/1).
+See ongoing tasks on our [project board](https://github.com/orgs/consensusnetworks/projects/9/views/1).

-Also, in the meantime, feel free to join @ [💬 Casimir Discord](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.
+Also, feel free to join our [discord server](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.

 ## 📝 Content